On the Injectivity Radius of the Stiefel Manifold: Numerical investigations and an explicit construction of a cut point at short distance: Background theory

 Therefore, the Stiefel manifold is a homogeneous $O(n)$-space, which implies that we can move from any point $U\cong\left[Q\right]\in St(n,p)$ to any other point $\tilde{U}\cong\left[\tilde{Q}\right]\in St(n,p)$ by left-multiplication with a certain $W\in O(n)$.\\ Let $Q\in O(n)$.
 The vertical space $V_Q$ and the horizontal space with respect to the (scaled) inner product $\langle X,Y \rangle := \frac12 \langle X,Y\rangle_F = \frac12 \trace(X^TY)$ on $O(n)$ are

 and

 see \cite{EdelmanAriasSmith1998}.
 Intuitively, motion in the direction of the vertical space brings no changes in quotient space $St(n,p)$, since the first $p$ columns are not touched.
-Therefore, concepts like metric and geodesic may be restricted to the horizontal space, which can be identified with the tangent space of the quotient manifold $St(n,p)$ as described in \Cref{sec:quotient}.\\ Matrices $\Delta_1,\,\Delta_2$ from the horizontal space $H_Q\cong T_{\left[Q\right]} St(n,p)$ can be considered both as tangent vectors of the total space $O(n)$ and as special tangent vectors of the quotient space $St(n,p)$.
-We obtain an inner product for the latter by recycling the inner product of the former,
+Therefore, concepts like metric and geodesic may be restricted to the horizontal space, which can be identified with the tangent space of the quotient manifold $St(n,p)$ as described in \Cref{sec:quotient}.\\ Matrices $\Delta_1,\,\Delta_2$ from the horizontal space $H_Q\cong T_{\left[Q\right]} St(n,p)$ can be considered both as tangent vectors of the quotient space $St(n,p)$ and as special tangent vectors of the total space $O(n)$.
+We obtain an inner product for the former by recycling the inner product of the latter,